hicksjduk/channel/README.md

 closed.

 A channel can only be used for communication until it is closed.
-Closing a channel is often used to trigger a state change in the the process which reads the channel (it should terminate, or should move on to a different stage of its processing).
-Attempting to write to a closed channel causes an exception to be thrown; this can be pre-empted by using the putIfOpen() method, which only puts the value if the channel is open, and returns a flag to indicate whether that is the case.
+Closing a channel is often used to trigger a state change in the process which reads the channel (it should terminate, or should move on to a different stage of its processing).
+Attempting to write to a closed channel causes an exception to be thrown; this can be pre-empted by using the putIfOpen() method, which only puts the value if the channel is open, and returns a flag to indicate whether that was the case.
 Reading from a closed channel returns a result with containsValue set to false.
 Closing an already-closed channel has no effect.